-- (e) Encourages both compliance and creativity.
+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADES OF W-3, W-4, AND W-5 - (e) Encourages both compliance and creativity.
 We must encourage every officer to think creatively, develop new ideas, take prudent risks, and maximize capabilities through sound management practices.
 In the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risk taking, and effective business practices, may reflect a variety of backgrounds. - (2) Character.
-In addition to competence, the best qualified officers will demonstrate the following attributes of character: - (a) Possesses and openly demonstrates the four core attributes.
-The challenges facing our Navy are growing in scope, scale, and pace.
-To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations.
-You should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative, and toughness.
-Integrity may be demonstrated as an individual or as a team member by displaying conduct that is upright, honorable, and by working to strengthen the resolve of his or her peers, superiors, and subordinates.
+In addition to competence, the best qualified officers will demonstrate the following attributes of character: - (a) Possesses and openly demonstrates the four core The challenges facing our Navy are growing in scope, scale, and pace.
+To meet these challenges, the Navy needs male and female leaders who have demonstrated estimable character and are prepared for decentralized operations. should give careful consideration to officers who demonstrate the four core attributes that guide our decisions and actions: integrity, accountability, initiative, and toughness. may be demonstrated as an individual or as a team member by displaying conduct that is upright, honorable, and by working to strengthen the resolve of his or her peers, superiors, and subordinates.
 Accountability may be demonstrated by achieving and maintaining high standards, honestly assessing progress, and adjusting as required.
 Officers demonstrate initiative by taking ownership, acting to the limit of their authorities, and looking at new ideas with an open mind.
 Toughness can mean marshalling all sources of strength and resilience, including rigorous training; encouraging the fighting spirit of our people; and providing steadfast support of our families.
 Officers who demonstrate these core attributes ensure the Navy remains the world's finest navy and deserve your careful consideration when selecting officers who are best and fully qualified. - (b) Embodies and encourages a culture of excellence, including the 10 Signature Behaviors of the 21st Century Sailor.
 You should give careful consideration to officers who demonstrate the following behaviors: - i.
-Treats every person with respect.
+Treats every person with respect. - ii.
+Takes responsibility for his or her actions.